webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Rescue.md

 ---
 aliases:
-- "Rescue"
+  - Rescue
 tags:
   - Compendium/CSRD/en/Character-Arcs/Rescue
   - Character-Arc
+title: Rescue
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Rescue
 >Someone or something of great importance has been taken, and you want to get them or it back.